achimdesa/kaim-week-1/README.md

 # kaim-week-1
-This project is a data analysis on financial stock market movement
+This project is a data analysis on financial stock market movements.